mhuynh5757/mhuynh5757.github.io/README.md

 # mhuynh5757.github.io
 Personal Website

-Contains side and school projects.
+It contains side and school projects.
 Feel free to muck around and look at my source code.